JoshThorntonDev/SDO-A1/README.md

 Linting is helpful because it can find potential errors very quickly.
 These errors may include unreachable code or an attempt to access an array index that is out of bounds.

-Linting is conducted as part of the ci-build job, as it is very quick to run, which means if an error is found we will know almost immediately. ci-build runs 'npm run test-lint --prefix src/' after it has installed the dependencies it needs
+Linting is conducted as part of the ci-build job, as it is very quick to run, which means if an error is found we will know almost immediately. ci-build runs 'npm run test-lint --prefix src/' after it has installed the dependencies it needs.

 ### Static Code Analysis